michaelnisi/troubled/data/posts/2019/wwdc.md

   "path": "2019/06"
 }

 *Write code.
 Blow minds.* This year’s [Dub Dub](https://developer.apple.com/wwdc19/) did not fall short of its motto.
-Now, three weeks later, after the hot takes have cooled down, I quickly want to put the spotlight on the programming language that enabled these groundbreaking changes.
+Now, three weeks later, after the hot takes have cooled down, I quickly want to highlight some things that were seeded with this new programming language.
 En passant initiated by a research project that lead to [LLVM](https://llvm.org), after five years of community driven [evolution](https://apple.github.io/swift-evolution/), [Swift](https://swift.org) is real now.

 Amazing, how some syntactic sugar and a type system on top of LLVM, as Chris Lattner jokingly put it on Sundell’s [show](https://www.swiftbysundell.com/podcast/50), has changed Apple’s software engineering.